Moderated usability testing is where you watch participants try to complete specific tasks using your service.

 - run through your introduction script to explain what’s going to happen

-- let them know that you’re testing the service, not them - reassure them that they aren’t being judged or assessed
+- let them know that you’re testing the service, not them - reassure them that they are not being judged or assessed

 - ask a few friendly questions to learn more about them - you can use this information later to make tasks more relevant to the participant